- Brand name

 Trileptal is only available with a doctor's prescription.

-Trileptal can be used in children and people older than 65 years of age.
+Trileptal can be used in children aged 1 month and above and in people older than 65 years of age.

 There is no evidence that this medicine is addictive.

 Do not take Trileptal if you have an allergy to:

 - oxcarbazepine (the active ingredient in Trileptal)